Please see all our latest announcements below:

 Urgent Treatment Centre (UTC) at William Harvey Hospital site

-A new Urgent Treatment Centre (UTC) now runs out of William Harvey Hospital and has been set up to deal with minor illnesses and minor injuries which would normally have been dealt with at this surgery.
+Urgent Treatment Centre (UTC) now runs out of William Harvey Hospital and has been set up to deal with minor illnesses and minor injuries.
 It is open 24 hours a day, 7 days a week, including bank holidays.

 Skin infections and rashes